Have a link you think we should add? Click Here!

 Coffee Hour – 12:20 pm

-Children’s Worship offered at both the 9:00 am and 11:15 am Worship services
+Children’s Worship is offered at the 10:30 am worship service.

 Sunday Services during Summer

 Coffee Hour – After the 10:00 am service at roughly 11:20 am

 Yes.
 In addition to our Wednesday Healing Service, Morning and Evening prayer are lay led and meet in the chapel during the times listed below:

 Holy Eucharist With Healing – 12:00 pm